capybara1/DiagnosticsDemo/README.md

 Situations:
 - The flow of execution is stopped due to a failure that requires investigation
 - The "2AM rule": if you're on call, do you want to be woken up at 2AM if this condition happens
+- Usually not be used in libraries where error handling is left to the embedding code (e.g. via exceptions)

 Quality:
 - Not noisy